regionjs/region-core/Document.md

 The default `strictLoading` is `true`, which treat `loading === undefined` as `true`.
 If you set it to false, `loading === undefined` will be treated as `undefined`

+This is useful if you have two different panel renders two parts of data.
+The `undefined` part is not used at first and it toggles loading when user switch the panel.

 ```javascript
 setConfig({
   store,